 Lay-by marinas on the towpath side of the canal will not be permitted and an entrance (isolation) structure must be provided along with a towpath bridge to accommodate the towpath.
-(Permission is unlikely to be granted for towpaths to be diverted markedly from its original line, such that it cannot be used for its original design function to facilitate the towing of boats).
+Permission is unlikely to be granted for a towpath to be diverted markedly from its original line, such that it cannot be used for its original design function to facilitate the towing of boats.

-Lay-by marinas on the off side of the canal will be permitted and must satisfy design criteria for marina entrances on the New Marinas website to ensure the lay-by footprint extends far enough into adjacent land to accommodate all types of boats and allow sufficient room to manoeuvre boats safely, and without encroaching on the navigation.
+Lay-by marinas on the offside of the canal will be permitted and must satisfy design criteria for marina entrances to ensure the lay-by footprint extends far enough into adjacent land to accommodate all types of boats and allow sufficient room to manoeuvre boats safely, and without encroaching on the navigation.

-Where an isolation structure is not used, it is extremely difficult to establish whether the new marina satisfies the Trusts requirements for water tightness as it is not often possible to carry out initial or secondary stilling tests.
+Where an isolation structure is not used, it is extremely difficult to establish whether the new marina satisfies our requirements for water tightness, as it is not often possible to carry out initial or secondary stilling tests.

 British Geological Survey www.bgs.ac.uk